mattermost/docs/source/archive/cloud-app-config.rst

 AppConfig provides an easy way to configure enterprise mobile applications with any of the EMM providers listed on the `AppConfig website <https://www.appconfig.org/members/>`__.

-Mattermost mobile apps can be configured in your EMM solution using AppConfig with the apps on the public app stores (Google Play and Apple App Store), or as an "in-house app" you compile yourself.
+Mattermost mobile apps can be configured in your EMM solution using AppConfig with the `pre-built apps available on the public app stores (including Google Play and Apple App Store) <https://docs.mattermost.com/mobile/use-prebuilt-mobile-apps.html>`__, or as an `in-house app you compile yourself <https://docs.mattermost.com/mobile/build-custom-mobile-apps.html>`.

-For example set up instructions, see our documentation on :doc:`MobileIron <mobile-mobileiron>` and :doc:`Blackberry UEM <mobile-blackberry>`.

 .. _appconfig-table: